DavidConnack/xiaomi_vacuum/README.md

 custom component for Vacuum 1C STYTJ01ZHM (dreame.vacuum.mc1808).
 Rough around the edges, not all the commands work, not all attributes set up.
 Needs a clean up
-Using https://github.com/rytilahti/python-miio to for the protocol.
+Using https://github.com/rytilahti/python-miio for the protocol.

 add to custom components folder and
 ```